Trump set to order review of law that protects social media companies

 Steve DelBianco, president of NetChoice, a trade group that counts Twitter, Facebook and Google among its members, said the proposed executive order “is trampling the First Amendment by threatening the fundamental free speech rights of social media platforms.”

-Matt Schruers, president of technology group the Computer & Communications Industry Association, said “retaliation against the private sector for fact-checking leadership is what we expect from foreign autocracies, not the United States.”
 The executive order would call for the Federal Communications Commission (FCC) to propose regulations for Section 230, part of a 1996 law called the Communications Decency Act.

 The order asks the FCC to examine whether actions related to the editing of content by social media companies should potentially lead to the firms forfeiting their protections under section 230.

-It requires the agency to look at whether a social media platform uses deceptive policies to moderate content and if its policies are inconsistent with its terms of service.
+FCC Commissioner Jessica Rosenworcel, a Democrat, said an executive order that would turn the FCC “into the President’s speech police is not the answer.”

 The draft order also states that the White House Office of Digital Strategy will re-establish a tool to help citizens report cases of online censorship.
-The tool will collect complaints of online censorship and submit them to the Department of Justice and the Federal Trade Commission (FTC).
+The tool will collect complaints and submit them to the Department of Justice and the Federal Trade Commission (FTC).

-It requires the FTC to look into whether complaints violate the law.

-The FTC did not respond to requests for comment.
-FCC Commissioner Jessica Rosenworcel, a Democrat, said an executive order that would turn the FCC “into the President’s speech police is not the answer.
-It’s time for those in Washington to speak up for the First Amendment.”

 Federal spending on online advertising will also be reviewed by U.S. government agencies to ensure there are no speech restrictions by the relevant platform.

-Reporting by Nandita Bose and David Shepardson in Washington, Additional reporting by Elizabeth Culliford in Birmingham, England; Susan Cornwell and Susan Heavey in Washington Edited by Chris Sanders, Raju Gopalakrishnan, Steve Orlofsky and Nick Zieminski
+Reporting by Nandita Bose and David Shepardson in Washington, Additional reporting by Elizabeth Culliford in Birmingham, England; Susan Cornwell and Susan Heavey in Washington and Karen Freifeld in New York; Edited by Chris Sanders, Raju Gopalakrishnan, Steve Orlofsky and Nick Zieminski